msaraswat12/Data-Analysis-with-Python-DataScience-Netflix-Dataset/README.md

                         ((df['type'] == 'TV Show') & (df['listed_in'].str.contains("Kids' TV")))]
 print("Instances where type is 'Movie' and listed is 'Dramas' or type is 'TV Show' & listed_in is 'Kids' TV:") print(filtered_instances)

+Conclusion:
+This project showcases the power of Python for data analysis and visualization, providing a comprehensive exploration of a Netflix dataset.
+By employing various commands and libraries, we answered diverse questions and gained valuable insights into the content available on the popular streaming platform.
+Feel free to explore the code, adapt it to your needs, and let the data tell its fascinating story!